thirtyfourdousky/Custom-Regions/README.md

 Due to a bug, any time conditionals are used in the rooms section they should be at the bottom, otherwise items and creatures may start to disappear from shelters.

 ## <a name="REPLACE"></a>ReplaceRoom

+**NOTICE: this feature was integrated into the game in version v1.10.3; the tutorial will be left here regardless.**

 A new conditional link can be used to replace the room files for a particular room for a specific slugcat.